GospelTrust/kairos-th-513/docs/content/_week-03/session-08.md

 2. Having stated that, Paul clearly declares that nothing will prevent any nonelected Jews from believing.

-   - a.
-He rhetorically asks, “Again I ask: Did they stumble so as to fall beyond recovery?”
+   - He rhetorically asks, “Again I ask: Did they stumble so as to fall beyond recovery?”
 The answer is, “No, ‘not at all’” (11:11).

-   - b.
-Then he adds, “If [the Jews] do not persist in unbelief, they will be grafted in, for God is able to graft them in again” (11:23).
+   - Then he adds, “If [the Jews] do not persist in unbelief, they will be grafted in, for God is able to graft them in again” (11:23).

-   - c.
-How?
+   - How?
 This is logically not possible since these are unelected Jews, but Paul says that God can do it because God is both almighty and sovereign.

      Ironically, Paul’s reasoning here is no different from the reason given for why God chose Jacob over Esau “before the twins were born or had done anything good or bad” (9:11):